Introduction

 FAQs

-This tool is designed for hedge maintenance, not heavy pruning.
-As a result, the Greenworks 40V pole hedge trimmer handles regular hedge growth and medium stems well.
-However, thick, woody branches are better tackled with a pole saw or hand pruners.
-Doing so helps avoid blade jams and unnecessary strain on a cordless long-reach hedge trimmer.
+The Greenworks 40V pole hedge trimmer is designed for hedge maintenance, not heavy pruning.
+It handles regular hedge growth and medium stems well, but thick, woody branches are better tackled with pruners, loppers, or a pole saw.
+That helps avoid blade jams and unnecessary strain.

-That depends on the version you buy.
-Some packages are tool-only, while others include a battery and charger.
-Therefore, it’s always worth double-checking the listing details before ordering the Greenworks 40V cordless pole hedge trimmer.
+It depends on the version you buy.
+Some Greenworks 40V pole hedge trimmer packages are sold as tool-only, while others include a battery and charger.
+Always check the listing carefully before ordering, especially if you don’t already own Greenworks 40V batteries.

 Final Verdict